Brass Casting: Alloy Selection, Process Options, Defect Control, and B2B Manufacturing Decisions

 Pros:

-• Lower tooling cost compared to permanent mold or investment casting
+• Lower tooling cost than permanent mold or investment casting

 Cons: